Why Does the Sun Shine? (The Sun Is a Mass of Incandescent Gas)

 Why Does the Sun Shine?
-(The Sun Is a Mass of Incandescent Gas) is an EP by alternative rock band They Might Be Giants, released in 1993.
-The EP is notable for being their first release with a full-band lineup, rather than only the two original members (John Flansburgh and John Linnell) performing.
+(The Sun Is a Mass of Incandescent Gas) is an EP by the American alternative rock band They Might Be Giants, released in 1993.
+It is the band's first release with a full-band line-up, rather than only the two original members (John Flansburgh and John Linnell) performing.
 It was also released as a single on 7-inch vinyl.

 Songs

-The title song is a cover of a song by Hy Zaret from Tom Glazer's 1959 album Space Songs.
+The title song is a cover version of a song by Hy Zaret from Tom Glazer's 1959 album Space Songs.
 The lyrics for the refrain appear verbatim in the 1951 Golden Nature Guide Stars.
-They Might Be Giants re-arranged the song in an uptempo version for their 1998 live album, Severe Tire Damage, and their 2009 children's album, Here Comes Science, on which they added the self-penned "Why Does the Sun Really Shine?
+They Might Be Giants re-arranged the song in an uptempo version for the 1998 live album, Severe Tire Damage, and the 2009 children's album, Here Comes Science, on which was added the self-written "Why Does the Sun Really Shine?
 (The Sun is a Miasma of Incandescent Plasma)", which corrects several factual inaccuracies in the original song.
-It was also included on the soundtrack to the children's game show Carmen Sandiego: Out of This World (1994).
+It was also included on the soundtrack to the children's game show Carmen Sandiego: Out of This World (1994) and was briefly heard in the Malcolm in the Middle episode "Malcolm Babysits".

-The second track, "Jessica", was originally recorded by the Allman Brothers Band for their 1973 album Brothers and Sisters.
-The third track, "Whirlpool", is a song written by alternative rock band Meat Puppets, and can be found on their 1991 album Forbidden Places.
-The fourth and final track, "Spy", is the lone original composition on the EP.
-It was later re-recorded for the band's successive studio album, John Henry, released in 1994.
+The second track, "Jessica", was originally recorded by the Allman Brothers Band for the 1973 album Brothers and Sisters.
+The third track, "Whirlpool", is a song written by the alternative rock band Meat Puppets, and can be found on the 1991 album Forbidden Places.
+The fourth and final track, "Spy", is the only original composition on the EP.
+It was later re-recorded for the band's studio album, John Henry, released in 1994.

 Music video

-A music video for the song directed by Maciek Albrecht was featured in an episode of the Nickelodeon television series KaBlam!.
-In the video, a group of students are listening to a scientist talk about the sun, which makes its way to them and shines its brightest.
+A music video for the song directed by Maciek Albrecht was shown in an episode of the Nickelodeon television series KaBlam!.
+In the video, a group of students are listening to a scientist talk about the Sun, which makes its way to them and shines its brightest.